 BusLink hit a new record on September 5th, when the system handled 15,224 calls.
 That's an average of 1 call every 5 to 6 seconds over the 24-hour period.

-New look for takeETS.com launched on March 22 highlighting the Online Trip Tools.
+New look for takeETS.com launched, highlighting the Online Trip Tools.

 ETS Transit operator Rod was named Outstanding Driver in Edmonton Tourism's Annual You're Welcome Edmonton Awards.

-New look for takeETS.com and Online Trip Tools launched on September 24.
-DATS implemented a new State of the Art Computer System with automated scheduling on November 23.
+New look for takeETS.com and Online Trip Tools launched in September.
+DATS implemented a new computer system with automated scheduling.

 The City of Edmonton introduces 311.
-311 allows citizens to access information on city programs and services – including transit information such as trip information, schedules, fares, special event information, etc.
+311 allows citizens to access information on city programs and services – including transit information such as trip information, schedules, fares, special event information.

-ETS Health Sciences LRT station, re-named Health Sciences/Jubilee.
+ETS Health Sciences LRT station is re-named th Health Sciences/Jubilee.

 City Council voted on April 28, 2009 to move forward the decommissioning of the trolley operations in Edmonton as one of the cost saving measures due to a city-wide budget deficit.
 The last day of trolley bus operations was May 2, 2009.